dimafurs1337/OneShotLearning/README.md

 - train-images-idx3-ubyte
 - train-labels-idx1-ubyte

-Then put all this files /generate_dataframe/data
+Then put all this files in /generate_dataframe/data

+## Full tutorial is given in Tutorial.ipynb (for convenience)

+## To install jupyter notebook follow steps (write in command line):
+- python -m pip install jupyter
+- jupyter notebook